Invest in your career with our Navigation Assessor course.

 Who is this course aimed at?
 Personnel requiring to demonstrate they hold a qualification to be able to conduct navigation audits stipulated in TMSA3 element 5 - Marine Consultants, Surveyors, Inspectors, Marine Managers, Superintendents, Shipmasters preparing for navigation assessments.

 Award of the Navigation Assessor's Qualification is dependent upon successful completion of two phases:

 Which consists of a theoretical examination to determine a candidate's understanding of the course content.
 This exam is undertaken at the end of the course and a Nautical Institute certificate of completion will be issued following successful completion of part A.

 Which consists of undertaking an actual Navigation Assessment and submitting a Navigational Assessment report for review.
 This report should closely follow the guidelines delivered during the course and contained within the presentation.

 - The 2020 fee to complete part B is £400 (+VAT).

 - Part A and B must be completed within nine months of the course start date.

 - Part B report submissions to be made to firstname.lastname@example.org

 The minimum entry requirement for students taking:

-- Internal Assessor: Master Mariner (Class 1 Certificate of Competency) from a ‘White List’ country.
+An open course: Master Mariner (Class 1 Certificate of Competency for ships 500 GRT and more) from a ‘White List’ country.